eocdb/ocdb-docs/docs/source/index.rst

 and to ensure long-term stewardship of these critical data.

-The radiometer calibration and characterisation files are collected in the Fiducial Radiometer database FidRadDB_.
+The radiometer calibration and characterisation files are collected in the Fiducial Radiometer database FidRadDB_, which is hosted by the OCDB.

 This tool enables researchers to store and share, if elected, their in-situ data in an organised Database in a standardized format (SEABASS).